by Richard T. Ritenbaugh

-April 19, Tuesday of this week, marked the anniversary of three major events in American history.
+April 19 marks the anniversary of three major events in American history.
 Not only is April 19 the day the American Revolutionary War began in 1775, but it was also the final day of the Branch Davidian standoff in Waco, Texas, in 1993 and the Oklahoma City bombing in 1995.
 On seeing these juxtaposed, conservative columnist Jonah Goldberg remarked, "One of these things is not like the other."
 Indeed, Americans tend to be proud of the one and embarrassed or distressed about the other two.

 All three events have something in common, however: Each was an attempt to provoke a change through violence.
 At Lexington and Concord, where 122 died, the Massachusetts colonists wished to throw off the heavy hand of Britain, particularly its onerous taxes and high-handed manner, through armed rebellion.
 The federal government's final assault on the Branch Davidian compound, in which 76 civilians died, not only aimed to end the siege, but was also designed to move the baseline of federal power over gun owners and religious sects.
 Finally, Timothy McVeigh and Terry Nichols, the Oklahoma City bombers, bombed the federal building there to push back at the government's violent overreaches of authority at Ruby Ridge, Idaho, and Waco.
 The death toll there was 168.